alexfornuto/romm-wiki/Authentication.md

-_Authentication will be generally available in version [2.0.0](https://github.com/zurdi15/romm/releases).
-If you'd like to try it before the next release, use the [latest 2.0.0 release candidate](https://hub.docker.com/r/zurdi15/romm/tags) on the Docker Hub._

-***

 RomM provides support for various forms of authentication, granting flexibility in securing access to its features.
 Authentication is an optional feature, disabled by defaults and needs to be manually enabled.

 ### Enabling authentication